yoasyo25/career-development-curriculum/module_four/negotiations.md

   * Consider all pieces of the offer, is there more value in negotiating another part of the offer than salary?
   * If the company is unable to meet your counter offer, *this is okay.* It is good practice to always negotiate.
 Consider asking for a three - six month review to re-evaluate compensation.

+* **Still Feeling Unsure?
+Keep in Mind that You've Been Working Towards This:**
+  * The communication skills you've been honing during your tenure at Turing ...

+  Provide space for roleplays?

 ### Resources for Follow-Up